Create a nature mandala

 Expressive Arts (Art and design)

-Health and Wellbeing (Mental and emotional wellbeing)
+Health and Wellbeing (Mental, Emotional wellbeing)

 Help protect Scotland’s wildlife